oracle/node-oracledb/doc/src/api_manual/oracledb.rst

           - Both
           - .. _getconnectiondbattrsconnectstring:

             The Oracle database instance to connect to.
 The string can be an Easy Connect string, or a Net Service Name from a ``tnsnames.ora`` file, or the name of a local Oracle database instance.
-See :ref:`Connection Strings <connectionstrings>` for examples.
+See :ref:`Oracle Net Services Connection String <connectionstrings>` for examples.

             The two properties are aliases for each other.
 Use only one of the properties.